Joregina/Harry-potter-rating/README.md

 - Harry Potter (73)
 - Rubeus Hagrid (62)

-Ron Weasley is highlighted as the most liked character.
+- Ron Weasley is highlighted as the most liked character.
-The least liked character field shows (Blank), as no data was captured.
+- Draco Malfoy is the least liked character.

 ## 🎯 Insights & Takeaways
 - Ron Weasley is the fan-favorite, followed closely by Hermione Granger and Harry Potter.